harrywang/harrywang.github.io/_posts/2022-03-03-ml-tutorial.md

 <img class="mx-auto" width='400' src="https://user-images.githubusercontent.com/595772/156841714-1bf12a2f-ac0c-4a81-991c-5f392bc06bc3.png">

-You can see the demo app live at:
+See the demo app live at:

 - [Streamlit Cloud](https://share.streamlit.io/harrywang/streamlit-basics/app.py)
 - [Heroku](https://st-demo-harrywang.herokuapp.com/)

-You can follow the steps below to get the data app running locally for testing:
+Follow the steps below to get the data app running locally for testing:

 - Run `mini-ml.ipynb` notebook to generate the model file `clf-best.pickle`
 - Make sure the virtual environment is activated: `source venv/bin/activate`
 - Run the app from the root of the repo folder using terminal: `streamlit run streamlit-app.py`, then open a browser to visit the app at [http://localhost:8501](http://localhost:8501)
 - Stop the app by using Ctrl + C or closing the terminal

-You can follow my [tutorial](https://github.com/harrywang/streamlit-basics) to deploy the app to the cloud for public access via services such as Streamlit Share, Heroku, or AWS.
+Follow my [tutorial](https://github.com/harrywang/streamlit-basics) to deploy the app to the cloud for public access via services such as Streamlit Share, Heroku, or AWS.

 [Back to Top](#title)